Testing the coupling of dark radiations in light of the Hubble tension: Conclusions and Outlook

-The predictions obtained for the $\Lambda$CDM are consistent with all the datasets, and make an increase in the Hubble constant to approximately $H_0\approx 70{\rm km/s/Mpc}$.
-However, the SIdr model without free-streaming neutrinos aligns more closely with Planck results for the parameters such as $N_{\rm eff}=3.23\pm0.25$, although it degrades the fits to both the CMB data and the baseline dataset.
-Furthermore, a strong interaction result does not fit well compared to a medium interaction, whose limitation is $\Lambda$CDM.
-When considering the possibility of free-streaming neutrinos, the existence of SIdr is strongly disfavored.
-Although incorporating SIdr leads to an increase in the Hubble constant, it also increases the effective number of neutrino species ($N_{\rm eff}$), suggesting that the increased $H_0$ is due to $N_{\rm eff}$ other than SIdr.
-In other words, to achieve a higher $H_0$, the model favors the inclusion of additional free-streaming neutrinos rather than SIdr.
-As a cross-check, we analyze the SPT and ACT data, which provide more moderate results.
-These datasets supports the existence of approximately 12.7\% SIdr in the radiations component while raising $N_{\rm eff}$ to 3.52.
-However, the Hubble tension remained unresolved, with $H_0=70.6\pm1.3 \rm km/s/Mpc$.
-The full coupling case is consistently disfavored by all the datasets since it degrades the fits.
+The predictions for the most cosmological parameters are consistent for all the datasets, and an increased Hubble constant, i.e. approximately $H_0\approx 70{\rm km/s/Mpc}$, has been achieved.
+The \lzy{SIdr only (scenario A)} aligns more closely with Planck results for parameters such as $N_{\rm eff}=3.23\pm0.25$, although it degrades the fits to both the CMB data and the baseline dataset.
+Furthermore, a strong interaction result does not fit well compared to a medium interaction, with the limitation being $\Lambda$CDM.
+When considering the inclusion of \lzy{FSdr}, the existence of SIdr is disfavored.
+Although incorporating SIdr leads to an increase in the Hubble constant, it also increases the effective number of neutrino species ($N_{\rm eff}$). \lzy{Considering the results from Fig~\ref{fig:pdf1} and Fig~\ref{fig:pdf2}, which illustrate scenarios A ($N_{\rm fs}=0,\tilde N_{\rm si}$) and B ($N_{\rm fs},\tilde N_{\rm si}$), we observe that SIdr helps alleviate the tension.
+However, in the latter case, we get $\tilde N_{\rm si}\sim 0$.
+This indicates that while SIdr may exist, it cannot dominate over FSdr in addressing the Hubble tension.
+To further investigate the evidence for SIdr, we compare the four scenarios A, B, C, D (discussed in Sec~\ref{sec:exclude local data}) using both Planck data alone and in combination with SH0ES data.
+Although SIdr can reduce the tension even without an $H_0$ prior, the inclusion of SH0ES data predicts the same interacting strength for SIdr, thereby diminishing confidence in SIdr as a solution to the tension, as opposed to additional radiation.
+This concern is further reinforced when considering FSdr.
+Therefore, no evidence supports the hypothesis that SIdr can resolve the $H_0$ problem.}

+As another cross-check, we analyze the SPT and ACT data, which provide more moderate results.
+These datasets support the existence of approximately 1 flavor SIdr in the radiations component while raising $N_{\rm eff}$ to 3.52.
+The all-coupling case is consistently disfavored by all the datasets since it degrades the fits.
 Although ACT-SPT data leaves some room for the existence of SIdr, it doesn't play the role that solves the Hubble tension.
-A comprehensive summary of all these results can be found in Table~\ref{table:pla_summary} and Table~\ref{table:actspt_summary}.

 Lastly, we employed a Fisher forecast analysis to predict future constraints on the SIdr model.
-By including the polarization-B power spectrum, we find an $\mathcal{O}(0.1)$ level increase in information.
-This suggests that CMB-S4 experiment alone will improve the coupling strength $\log_{10}G_{\rm eff}$ to $O(4)$.
-Additionally, both AliCPT and Planck experiments enhance coupling strength by a factor of $4.57$, assuming $f_{\rm sky}=0.4$ for AliCPT.
+A $32\%$ measurement on SIdr specie will be obtained using CMB-S4 experiment.
+When combined with AliCPT and Planck experiments, we will get a $26\%$ measurement.